galiean251/bespoke/README.md

  - Switch into the cloned directory using `cd ./bespoke/`
  - Remember to make the script executable with `chmod +x bespoke.sh`

+## Using Debian?
+This script has a Debian-oriented version called [Bender](https://github.com/seangalie/bender) for Debian 12 installations.

 ## License
 *Bespoke* is released under the [MIT License](https://opensource.org/licenses/MIT).